Tommy647/git_basics/README.md

 Code is then prepared for a Peer Review, via a Pull Request (PR) which takes place on the remote repository (GitHub/GitLab).
 Opening the PR should trigger the CI/CD pipeline, to run the tests/linters/integration tests ready to build a release.

+If the PR is approved, the branch is merged into the develop branch on the remote repo.
+It is a good practice here to alert other team members the main branches have updated.
 ## Tools
 ### Command line
 ### Configuring via the command line